diannegabriel/diannegabriel/README.md

 ## Why tech and coding?

-📂 Got into the world of tech and programming languages as early as 10 years old.
+📂 I got into the world of tech and programming languages as early as 10 years old.
 I clearly remember coding my very first HTML, CSS, and JavaScript project and immediately got hooked!
 I enjoyed the satisfaction of creating something from scratch and having the creative freedom over it.

 💻 While tech wasn't my first choice as a career after high school, my passion and love for coding has always lived within me.
 Finally, after deciding to switch careers, I enrolled to Lighthouse Labs Full Stack Web Dev Bootcamp in 2021.

 ✨ After finishing the extremely challenging bootcamp, I realized that I truly enjoy the process of creating apps and products that solve people's problems.
-I deviate towards making self-care, motivational, and meaningful products that assist people in their daily struggles.
+I strive to make self-care, motivational, and meaningful products that assist people in their daily struggles.

 ## Where to reach me: